sitegeist/Sitegeist.StoneTablet/README.md

 ### Upload Fields

-Upload Fields are not included in the export.
-It can be a seen as a very handy feature to be added in the next releases.
+Upload Fields are also included in the export.
+As a result the exported archive file contains an Excel file along with all upload fields in a separate directory.

 ## Export Backend Module

-Form Export Management is he corresponding backend module to export submitted forms over a specific period of time.
+Form Export Management is the corresponding backend module to export submitted forms over a specific period of time.
 Removed forms do not appear in the export list anymore but the data remains in the database.